JsBergbau/MiTemperature2/README.md

 ```

 ## Calibration

+Note: If you have calibrated your sensors and flash ATC firmware, you have to calibrate them again.

 Especially humidity value is often not very accurate.
 You get better results if you calibrate against a known humidity.
 This can be done very easy with common salt (NaCl).
 Make a saturated solution and put it together with the Xiaomi Bluetooth thermometer in an airtight box.
 Ensure that no (salt) water gets in contact with the device.
 Saltwater is very corrosive.
 Wait about 24 hours with a constant temperature.
 You should now have about 75 % relative humidity.
 I don't know how long it takes for the sensors to drift.
 So I will redo this procedure about every year.